MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2020-update-whats-new.md

 ### GCC High support

 After installation of this update ([KB5010415](https://support.microsoft.com/help/5010415)), Surface Hubs are supported in GCC High environments.
-At this time, [additional steps ](surface-hub-teams-rooms.md#support-for-teams-rooms-in-government-community-cloud-high-gcc-h) are needed for the Teams Room client to successfully connect to GCC High tenants.
+At this time, [additional steps ](surface-hub-teams-rooms.md#support-for-teams-rooms-in-government-community-cloud-high-gcc-h) are needed for the Teams Rooms client to successfully connect to GCC High tenants.

 ### Ease of Access updates